The Consensus

 Everyone Agrees: Strengths

-- +Outstanding value proposition - premium materials and performance at $99-150 vs $200+ competitors
+- +Outstanding value proposition with premium materials at lower price point

 Everyone Agrees: Weaknesses